 For profiling, we follow \cite{romero2021infaas} and record latency and throughput on the power of two increments of 1 to 64 batch sizes.
-Profiling per all batch sizes is costly; therefore, following \cite{razavi2022fa2} for each model variant, we fit the observed results on the profiled batch sizes under the base resource allocation to a quadratic polynomial function $l_{m}(b_s)=\alpha b_s^{2}+\beta b_s+\gamma$ that can infer the latency for unmeasured batch sizes.
-Multiple model variants are available per stage of the inference pipelines, and the mentioned approach can decrease the profiling cost by an order of magnitude.
+Profiling per all batch sizes is costly; therefore, following \cite{razavi2022fa2} for each model variant, we fit the observed results on the profiled batch sizes under the base resource allocation to a quadratic polynomial function $l_{m}(b_s)= \alpha b_s^{2} + \beta b_s + \gamma$ that can infer the latency for unmeasured batch sizes with a lower Mean Squared Error (MSE) than a linear function, $\alpha b_s + \beta$.
+Multiple model variants are available per-stage of the inference pipelines, and the mentioned approach can decrease the profiling cost by an order of magnitude.